 - All officers who have served for three consecutive years may not be re-elected into the same office but may be re-elected into another office, subject to a maximum of five years in consecutive service.

 - An EGM will be called in cases where changes are to be made to the constitution or where there is misconduct on the part of a member or officer.

 - An EGM may be called by submitting the reason for the EGM to the chairperson and/or secretary in a letter signed by not fewer than three members of the committee.

-- In such an event of an EGM being decided as necessary the committee will be obligated to organise an EGM within ten (10) working days of the decision/vote by the committee.
+- In such an event of an EGM being decided as necessary the committee will be obligated to set a date for the EGM within ten (10) working days of the decision/vote by the committee.
 This task may be designated to the chairperson or secretary, ensuring that the public has been provided with a minimum of fourteen (14) days notice.